hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 ### Identify significant PCs

-To overcome the extensive technical noise in the expression of any single gene for scRNA-seq data, Seurat assigns cells to clusters based on their PCA scores derived from the expression of the integrated most variable genes, with each PC essentially representing a "metagene" that combines information across a correlated gene set.
-Determining how many PCs to include downstream is therefore an important step to ensure that we are capturing the majority of the variation, or cell types, present in our dataset.
-Often it is useful to explore the PCs prior to deciding which PCs to include for the downstream clustering analysis.
+To overcome the extensive technical noise in the expression of any single gene for scRNA-seq data, **Seurat assigns cells to clusters based on their PCA scores derived from the expression of the integrated most variable genes**, with each PC essentially representing a "metagene" that combines information across a correlated gene set. **Determining how many PCs to include in the clustering step is therefore important to ensure that we are capturing the majority of the variation**, or cell types, present in our dataset.

+It is useful to explore the PCs prior to deciding which PCs to include for the downstream clustering analysis.

-One way of exploring the PCs is using a heatmap to visualize the most variant genes for select PCs with the **genes and cells ordered by PCA scores**.
+(a) One way of exploring the PCs is using a heatmap to visualize the most variant genes for select PCs with the **genes and cells ordered by PCA scores**.
+The idea here is to look at the PCs and determine whether the genes driving them make sense for differentiating the different cell types.

 The `cells` argument specifies the number of cells with the most negative or postive PCA scores to use for the plotting.
+The idea is that we are looking for a PC where the heatmap starts to look more "fuzzy", i.e. where the distinctions between the groups of genes is not so distinct.

 ```r
 # Explore heatmap of PCs